neurophysics/PCO_matlab/README.md

 Inputs:
 -------
-a - (column vector) amplitudes/independent variable (experimental outcome)
+a - (column vector) - amplitudes/independent variable (experimental outcome)

-y - (2d array, complex) analytic representation of signal,
+y - (2d array, complex) - analytic representation of signal,
                           channels x datapoints

 num - (int > 0) - determines the number of filters that will be
                   derived.
 This depends also on the rank of Y, the final number of filters will be min ([num, rank(y)]), defaults to 1

-bestof (int > 0) - the number of restarts for the optimization of the
+bestof - (int > 0) - the number of restarts for the optimization of the
                    individual filters.
 The best filter over all these restarts with random initializations is
                    chosen, defaults to 15.

 Outputs:
 -------
-vlen - row vector - the length of the mean vector for each filter
+vlen - (row vector) - the length of the mean vector for each filter

-wy - 2d array - the filters for Y, each filter is in a column of Wy
+wy - (2d array) - the filters for Y, each filter is in a column of Wy,
+                  channels x number of filters
 ***************************************************************************

 License: